-It may be necessary to place extra bone into the joint to promote bone healing or to achieve a better correction, by filling up any remaining gaps.
+It may be necessary to place extra bone into the joint to promote bone healing by filling up any remaining gaps.
 For this, it may be necessary to take some bone from your pelvis, through a further incision just above the hip area.

-What are the risks of having an ankle fusion?
+What are the risks of having a Mid-foot Fusion?

 All surgical procedures carry risks of wound infection and delayed wound healing.

 Damage to the small nerves around the operated area can also happen, which may result in numbness and / or painful scarring.

 Procedures are often undertaken to try to improve your pain, but this is sometimes unsuccessful and pain may continue and may even increase.

 There is also a risk that you do not produce enough new bone to make the fusion solid.
-The screw used to hold the bone surfaces together, whilst the bone heals, might loosen or fail.
+The metalwork used to hold the bone surfaces together, whilst the bone heals, might loosen or fail.